vlad-iakovlev/raxee-bot/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## Contributing
+## Contribute

 Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.
+Please feel free to submit a pull request or open an issue.